MapleMark Bank Attracts Record Capitalization

-DALLAS, May 22, 2018 /PRNewswire/ -- MapleMark Bank, Inc., announced today that is has successfully completed its initial capitalization by raising a record $90 million.
-It is believed to possibly be the largest de-novo capital raise in U.S. banking history, and drawn primarily from prominent families in the Dallas-area, Texas and Oklahoma.
+TULSA, Okla., May 22, 2018 /PRNewswire/ -- MapleMark Bank, Inc., announced today that is has successfully completed its initial capitalization by raising a record $90 million.
+It is believed to possibly be the largest de-novo capital raise in U.S. banking history, and drawn primarily from prominent families in Oklahoma and Texas.

 "Just as in our previous bank, we are committed to building strong, long-term relationships with our bank clients by listening to their vision, then tailoring bespoke, end-to-end financial solutions to help them fulfill their business and personal needs," said Tony Davis, Chairman and Chief Executive Officer.